IDSIA/sacred/docs/experiment.rst

 You can also run your experiment directly from python.
 This is especially useful if you want to run it multiple times with different configurations.
 So lets say your experiment is in a file called ``my_experiment.py``.
-Then you can import it from there an run it like this:
+Then you can import it from there and run it like this:

 .. code-block:: python